piratefsh/piratefsh.github.io/projects.md

 permalink: /projects/
 ---

 Hi!
-I'm Sher Minn.
+I'm piratefsh.
 During the day I'm front-end web developer.
 By night, I teach programming and make comics.
 I work mostly with JavaScript.

 I am currently interested in generative art and tiling theory.
 In the past, I have explored WebRTC, data visualization, subway station data, and image processing.